Azure/Ignite2019_IaC_pre-day_docs/Ansible/05-Reusability/Guide.md

 ```

-Since we use SSH password instead of key for this workshop, you need to add the host's fingerprint to your known_hosts file.
+We use SSH password instead of key for this workshop.
+To test connection to the VMs, you need to either first SSH into the front-end and back-end VMs or add the host's fingerprint to your known_hosts file by performing the following steps:

 1. Go to Azure portal, copy the public IP address of your front-end VM

 ![Get Public IP](../../images/fe-publicIP.png "Copy VM public IP")